gmlewis/modus/runtime/languages/moonbit/MoonBit-FixedArray-Float-layout.md

 - **Unified Infrastructure**: Consistent reference-based approach across all floating-point optionals

 The Float vs Double comparison reveals MoonBit's attention to memory efficiency - while both use expensive reference-based optionals, Float achieves meaningful memory savings through compact Option objects, demonstrating that the compiler optimizes within its architectural constraints rather than applying one-size-fits-all solutions.

+## Correction Notes (Updated After Successful Implementation)

+**ClassID Correction**: The actual classID used by FixedArray[Float?] is **160**, not 242 as originally analyzed.
+This correction applies to all 64-bit reference types: Double?, Float?, Int64?, UInt64?.
+See MoonBit-FixedArray-Debugging-Guide.md for complete implementation details and the successful fix pattern.